The plasma suppression effect can be ignored in realistic FRB models invoking bunched coherent radio emission: Coherent emission by bunches

-where $\rho$ is the curvature radius of the magnetic field line.
-To power the high luminosity of FRBs, $E_\parallel$ needs to continuously supply energy to the bunches.
-The balance between $E_\parallel$ acceleration and curvature radiation cooling requires \citep{Kumar17}
+where $\rho$ is the curvature radius of the magnetic field line. { One important feature for the bunched coherent mechanism is that the emission power of $N_{e,b}$ leptons in a bunch is $N^2_{e,b}$ times of the emission power of individual particle.
+This makes the cooling time of the bunches much shorter than milliseconds.
+As a result, in order to continuously power a high-luminosity FRB lasting for milliseconds, a $E_\parallel$ in the emission region is needed to continuously supply energy to the bunches. } The balance between $E_\parallel$ acceleration and curvature radiation cooling requires \citep{Kumar17}